 Dr. Bill Thorogood

 “The Rural Simcoe program is a comprehensive program designed for the independent resident who desires competence in rural generalism in a small but comprehensive hospital.
 This is not a remote program by any means: Hamilton, Brantford and London are all accessible, as is the health infrastructure of Southern Ontario.
 However, primary care and emergencies are managed largely by family doctors who are dedicated to Simcoe and Norfolk County.
-The program is connected to the residency program at Grand Erie Six Nations in that all academic sessions are completed in Brantford with the community-based residents.
+The program is connected to the residency program at Grand Erie Six Nations (GE6N) as most academic sessions are done with GE6N site residents.
 This also means that the Simcoe resident gets offered access to the Emergency Department Echo (EDE 1) Bootcamp alongside the GE6N residents at a very good rate.
 Additionally, the Brantford General Hospital has a top notch group of ER doctors who have built a simulated education program for the GE6N and Simcoe residents.